Newsletter 1

 Term Planner

-Please see below important information for Term 3 2025 from week 6 onwards .
-They are subject to change so please keep up-to-date by checking the school website calendar regularly.
+Please see below important information for Term 1 2026.
+These are subject to change so please keep up-to-date by checking the school website calendar regularly.

 Important Dates